Skip to main content

 The reflux is also pretty self-explanatory.
 You know you just feel like you have food or fluid that's moving upwards in the chest and then some people even get it that fluid will get into their mouth.
 It'll have like a gross bitter sour taste or they'll even feel like food and things like that.
 And oftentimes people feel this the most when they're sleeping.
 Maybe that's because they're (a) not as busy and they're more aware of what's going on when they're lying down and it's quiet.
 Also literally gravity isn't helping keep those fluids and foods and things like that down.

-So those are the really typical symptoms which is just heartburn and reflux that people will get.
+So those are the really typical symptoms which are just heartburn and reflux that people will get.

 Atypical GERD Symptoms